spring-tips/configuration/README.md

 }
 ```

 Run the application - `mvn spring-boot:run` or just run the application in your favorite IDe.
 It's now available.
-It'll act as a proxy to the Git configuration in teh Github repository.
-Other clients can then use the Spring clou dCOnfi client to pull their configuration in from the Spring Clloud Config Server which will in turn pull it in from the Gi repository.
-Note: im making this as insecure as possible for ease of the demo, ut you can and should secur eboth link sin the chain - from the config client ot th eocnfig server, and from the config server to the git repository.
-Spring Cloud Config Server, the Spring Cloud COnfiug Clientt and Gihub all work well together, and securely.
+It'll act as a proxy to the Git configuration in the Github repository.
+Other clients can then use the Spring Cloud Config Client to pull their configuration in from the Spring Cloud Config Server, which will, in turn, pull it in from the Gi repository.
+Note: I'm making this as insecure as possible for ease of the demo, ut you can and should secure both links in the chain - from the config client to the config server, and from the config server to the git repository.
+Spring Cloud Config Server, the Spring Cloud Config Client, and Github all work well together, and securely.

-Now, go bck to the build for our configuration app and makes rue to uncommment the PSrin fCLoud Config Client dpeendnecy.
-In order fo rht elcient server, itll need to have some - you guessed it! - confgiuration.
+Now, go back to the build for our configuration app and makes rue to uncomment the Spring Cloud Config Client dependency.
+To start the Spring Cloud Config Server, it'll need to have some - you guessed it! - configuration.
 A classic chicken and egg problem.
 This configuration needs to be evaluated earlier, before the rest of the configuration.
-You can pput this configuration in a file called `bootstrap.properties`.
+You can put this configuration in a file called `bootstrap.properties`.

-You'll need to identify yor application, to give it a name, so that when it connects to th Spring Xloud cnfig Server, it will know hich configuration to give us.
-The name we specify her will be matches to a property file in the Git repository.
+You'll need to identify your application to give it a name so that when it connects to the Spring Cloud Config Server, it will know which configuration to provide us.
+The name we specify here will be matched to a property file in the Git repository.
 Here's what you should put in the file.

 ```
 spring.cloud.config.uri=http://localhost:8888